 The right time to file a case:

-In illness cases which are developed over time such as mesothelioma or carpel tunnel syndrome which is also known as an ongoing or cumulated trauma injury, you should file the claim when:
+In case of illnesses developed over time such as mesothelioma or carpal tunnel syndrome, knowing the right time of claim filing can work to your advantage.
+These diseases are also known as ongoing or cumulated trauma injuries.
+In these diseases, you should file the claim when:

 - You take a leave from your work to visit a doctor relating to the injury or illness

 - You come to know that your work was responsible for your injury or illness.

 The first stage of filing the WC policy process is sending a notification to the worker’s employer relating to the injury at work or illness caused by work.
 Also, filing a formal workmen compensation insurance claim application is necessary.
 The notification of injury or illness to the employer should include these details:

 - Date: Time and place of injury